theatlantic/citylab-data/citylab-congress/misfits.md

 </table>

 But with 435 districts, there were inevitably several districts that didn’t fit the trends.
-Here are nine congressional districts that fall in
+In part that reflects a limitation of C-means clustering: it doesn't know what the categories it looks at mean; they're just numbers in a database.
+So a district that contains unusual combinations of neighborhoods — big rural and urban populations in the same district, or lots of dense suburbs combined with lots of rural residents — it can get confused.

-between:
+Here are nine congressional districts that fall in between:

 ### 1\.
 [Nevada’s Second District](https://en.wikipedia.org/wiki/Nevada%27s_2nd_congressional_district)